-As financial markets imporve, your clients may be more inclined to open their hearts and their wallets for charitable giving.
+With recent improvements in the financial markets, your clients may be more inclined to open their hearts and their wallets for charitable giving.

 It’s a win-win-win proposition—the charity gets its needed funds and the donor wins twice: he satisfies his social conscience and reduces his tax bill.
 Fortunately, there are many ways to donate, and with some planning, you can help clients find a strategy that suits their personal situation.

 In addition to cash contributions, your clients may make contributions in kind.
 Because these are deemed to be FMV dispositions, capital gains or losses may be realized and the donation amount is the value of the property transferred.
 And there’s preferential tax treatment for the donation of publicly traded securities: the resulting capital gain is excluded from income.
 Securities with accrued losses can be donated as well; there’s no special tax treatment, but the capital loss will be allowed.

 Comparable savings apply to certain donations of securities acquired under employer stock option plans.

 But warn your clients about donating recently acquired property.
 If such property was acquired within three years of making the gift (or ten years if one of the main reasons for acquiring the property was to make the gift), the amount is the lesser of the donor’s cost and the value of the property at the time the gift is made.
 Exceptions include gifts of securities, inventory, Canadian real estate and gifts made on death.